1. The North Coast 500

 Starting and finishing in Inverness and taking you as far as John O'Groats, the UK mainland's most northerly village, the NC500 is promoted as Scotland’s answer to Route 66.
 There is over 500 miles of beautiful Scottish coastal scenery to enjoy and a website with suggestions of sights to see and stops along the way: northcoast500.com

-The route across the North York Moors National Park to one of the country's most picturesque fishing villages is only 80km as the crow flies.
-But there's so many possible tangents and places to stop that it could make for a long weekend's exploration at least: maybe a tour of the cider orchards and a tasting at Ampleforth Abbey?
-Or a visit to Castle Howard, location for the TV adaptation of Brideshead Revisited?
-Almost certainly, a stop at one of the many acclaimed restaurants on the Yorkshire food trails.
+The route across the North York Moors National Park to Whitby [pictured] is only 80km as the crow flies, but there are so many possible tangents and places to stop that it could make for a long weekend's exploration at least: maybe a tour of the cider orchards and a tasting at Ampleforth Abbey?

 This classic Cornish route is only 85 miles long but takes in the stunning North Atlantic Coastline.
 Starting in the pretty seaside town of Padstow made famous by Rick Stein you venture south towards Bedruthan Steps and the beautiful sandy beach of Watergate Bay.